fedepaol/PostmanLib--Rings-Twice--Android/README.md

 LibPostman (Rings Twice) for Android is a library intended to make the asynchronous interaction with a remote server easier, without having to deal with all the well known problems related to asynctasks bound to activities.

 It uses [scribe java library][scribe] under the hood for basic http calls and for oauth 1.0 and 2.0 authentication.
-Since scribe itself uses HttpUrlConnection.
-Given that that class received a significant amount of bugfixes in ApiLevel 8, that is the minSdkVersion declared in the lib's manifest.
+The minSdkVersion declared in the lib's manifest is 8 since scribe itself uses HttpUrlConnection which received a significant amount of bugfixes in ApiLevel 8,